 - Varenicline may be a more suitable alternative to NRT in the following situations: - a patient expresses a desire to use Varenicline and there are no contraindications to its use, - Previous quit failure on a wide range of NRT formulations, either individually or in combination.. - The recommended starting dose is 500micrograms once daily for three days then 500micrograms twice daily for four days then 1mg twice daily thereafter.
 It should usually be started 1-2 weeks before planned smoking stop date and treatment continued for 12 weeks.
-See Summary of Product Characteristics (SPC) for details of dose reduction in patients with renal impairment and other relevant prescribing information. - Prescribing should be avoided in pregnancy and breastfeeding and cautioned in those with conditions that may lower seizure threshold or predisposition to seizures; history of cardiovascular disease; history of psychiatric illness (may exacerbate underlying illness including depression). - Common side-effects include taste disturbances; abnormal dreams; appetite changes; dizziness; dry mouth; gastro-intestinal disturbances; headache and sleep disorders.
+See Summary of Product Characteristics (SPC) for details of dose reduction in patients with renal impairment and other relevant prescribing information. - Prescribing should be avoided in pregnancy and breastfeeding and cautioned in those with conditions that may lower seizure threshold or predisposition to seizures; history of cardiovascular disease; history of psychiatric illness (may exacerbate underlying illness including depression). - Smoking cessation, with or without pharmacotherapy, has been associated with exacerbation of underlying psychiatric illness (e.g. depression).
+A large randomised, double-blind, active and placebo-controlled study was conducted to compare the risk of serious neuropsychiatric events in patients with and without a history of psychiatric disorder treated for smoking cessation with varenicline, bupropion, NRT or placebo.
+The primary safety endpoint was a composite of neuropsychiatric adverse events that have been reported in post-marketing experience.
+The use of varenicline in patients with or without a history of psychiatric disorder was not associated with an increased risk of serious neuropsychiatric adverse events in the composite primary endpoint compared with placebo. (see SPC for full detail). - Common side-effects include taste disturbances; abnormal dreams; appetite changes; dizziness; dry mouth; gastro-intestinal disturbances; headache and sleep disorders.
 See SPC for full list of undesirable effects.
 Any suspected adverse reaction should be reported via the Yellow Card Scheme (www.mhra.gov.uk/yellowcard). - Patients should be advised that this medicine may make them sleepy and if this occurs then to not drive or use tools or machines. - Patients who cannot tolerate adverse reactions may have the dose lowered temporarily or permanently to 500micrograms twice daily. - Patients should be advised to discontinue treatment and seek prompt medical advice if they: - Develop agitation, depressed mood, or suicidal thoughts.
-Patients with a history of psychiatric illness should be monitored closely while taking varenicline, or - develop new or worsening cardiovascular symptoms such as signs and symptoms of myocardial infarction or stroke, or - Develop signs of hypersensitivity such as facial swelling or skin reactions. - Based on clinical experience to date, no clinically meaningful drug interactions have been identified; however, the safety and efficacy in combination with other smoking cessation therapies (e.g. NRT) has not been studied. - Patients should usually be treated for 12 weeks duration and then discontinued; however, in exceptional circumstances a further 12 weeks may be considered as maintenance of abstinence in those successfully stopped smoking.
+Patients with a history of psychiatric illness should be monitored closely while taking varenicline, or - develop new or worsening cardiovascular symptoms such as signs and symptoms of myocardial infarction or stroke, or - Develop signs of hypersensitivity such as facial swelling or skin reactions. - Based on clinical experience to date, no clinically meaningful drug interactions

+- have been identified; however, the safety and efficacy in combination with other smoking cessation therapies (e.g. NRT) has not been studied. - Patients should usually be treated for 12 weeks duration and then discontinued; however, in exceptional circumstances a further 12 weeks may be considered as maintenance of abstinence in those successfully stopped smoking.
 The maximum duration of treatment is 24 weeks.